1. The name of the journal

 16. Direct marketing

 We do not engage in direct solicitation of articles.
 To us, the best promotion of a journal is through the maintenance of high standards, quality manuscripts and vigorous double-blind peer review.
 In cases of very prominent researchers in the field, the journal does send one-to-one personal invitations for commissioned manuscripts or guest editorials.
-In this event, the manuscript/editorial will be noted as "commissioned" in the footnote of the PDF and in HTML format.
+In this event, the manuscript/editorial is noted as "commissioned" in the footnote of the PDF and in HTML format.

 Repository policy